LassoSoft/LassoGuide/source/language/calling-lasso.rst

 If the embedded message is not visible in the web browser or an error occurs, then you should make sure that Lasso Server has been properly installed on your machine.
-See the appropriate installation instructions for your operating system elsewhere in this guide.
+(See the appropriate installation instructions for your operating system in the :ref:`index_server`.)

 .. _calling-lasso-cli: